shakes76/PatternFlow/recognition/KneeGAN/README.md

 * DataUtils.py - Defines auxiliary functions for loading and visualising data
 * Driver.py - Driver script for running the training function

 The file Driver.py demonstrates how to run the algorithm.
-To run the algorithm, specify the required hyperparameters, then call the train() method: `train(data_path, output_path, epochs, batch_size, latent_dim, generator_input_dim, learning_rate_generator, learning_rate_discriminator)`
+To run the algorithm, specify the required hyperparameters, then call the train() method: `train(data_path, output_path, epochs, batch_size, latent_dim, generator_input_dim, learning_rate_generator, learning_rate_discriminator, debug)`

 Parameter | Description
 --------- | -----------